mservicetech/light4j-mybatis/README.md

 ## light4j-mybatis

-Common components for using mybatis db access in light-4j framework.
+Common components for using mybatis in light-4j framework.

 ### Usage by using mybatis XML base config